shiyegao/BaseSearch/README.md

 # Introduction
-This repository contains the official implementation of the paper: "Genome-wide mining and designing of short transcriptional enhancers in plants".
+This repository contains the official implementation of the paper: "Genome-wide mining and de novo designing of plant enhancers".

 # Installation